-b.
-Music, Art, Physical Education

-Music, Art and PE are considered not just academic subjects, but venues to develop life skills related to health (i.e., physical and mental), fitness, and recreation.
-Given this, Xavier School deems it more important to encourage creativity and participation rather than to assign performance marks for every lesson.
+Music, Art, Physical Education, Computer Music, Art and PE are considered not just academic subjects, but venues to develop life skills related to health (i.e., physical and mental), fitness, and creativity and participation rather than to assign performance marks for every lesson.
 The said subjects are not graded to unburden students from the stress of public performance and to allow them to simply learn, apply and enjoy skills in the different areas.